 - Intercity bus services like Intercape and Greyhound operate from the Cape Town station to the rest of the country.

 If you are planning your first visit to Cape Town then the First Timer’s Ultimate Travel Guide to South Africa is a must read, especially the safety tips.
-Our Ultimate Cape Town Travel Guide will be available soon.

 Help me to provide you with more travel tips and experiences by sharing these posts with your family and friends, and please remember to like and comment if you enjoyed this post.